 In NSW a licensed irrigation technician has completed a TAFE course, and completed a minimum of three years practical experience.

-Below are some images of the poor quality systems we have come across by landscapers that claim to know how to install irrigation.
+Below are some images of the poor quality systems we have come across by landscapers and gardeners that claim to know how to install irrigation.
 Some photos show how it looks once it's been rectified.

 Awful exposed poly pipe installed out of a cheap timer.